Reporting a Heritage Crime

 - Violence is being used or threatened

-- When property has been stolen or damaged and the suspect is no longer at the scene
+- Property has been stolen or damaged and the suspect is no longer at the scene

 - If you suspect unlawful metal detecting is happening in your neighbourhood